RobotLocomotion/drake/examples/multibody/deformable/README.md

 Note that currently (April 2024), this example doesn't run on macOS.
 We are working on supporting this on all platforms supported by Drake.

-# Deformable locking
+# Deformable disabling

-This example showcases the behavior of locked/unlocked deformable models.
+This example showcases the behavior of enabled/disabled deformable models.
-Deformable torus bodies are initially placed in a vertical column and locked.
+Deformable torus bodies are initially placed in a vertical column and disabled.
-One by one, they are unlocked and fall into contact to demonstrate deformable behavior.
-Finally, one of the torus bodies is again locked to demonstrate that it is removed from contact participation, causing the other tori to pass through it.
+One by one, they are enabled and fall into contact to demonstrate deformable behavior.
+Finally, one of the torus bodies is again disabled to demonstrate that it is removed from contact participation, causing the other tori to pass through it.